The NMSU System Academic Regulations

 NMSU offers Associate, Baccalaureate, Master’s and Doctoral degrees.
 NMSU also offers Certificates at the associate and graduate levels.
-Requirements for specific degrees and other designations are set forth by this catalog for the NMSU-Las Cruces (main) campus and the corresponding catalogs for the NMSU Community Colleges (Alamogordo, Carlsbad, Dona Ana and Grants).
+Requirements for specific degrees and other designations are set forth by this catalog for the NMSU-Las Cruces (main) campus and the corresponding catalogs for the NMSU Community Colleges (Alamogordo, Dona Ana, and Grants).

 Additional Degree Designations

 As part of a degree program, students may also earn additional degree designations indicating fields of study such as majors, minors or concentrations.
 A major is defined as a recognized area of study in which there is an extensive and well-developed curriculum offered at the university, as well as adequate library resources and support services.
-A minor is based on courses that encompass a recognized field of study outside the student’s major.
+A minor is based on courses that encompass a recognized supplementary field of study outside the student’s major.
 A concentration is based on a collection of coursework in an area that is part of a major program of study.
 Degrees and additional designations awarded, limited to majors, minors, and concentrations, will be noted on the student’s transcript.

 Catalog Effective Period